pjdijxhoorn/Milestone-project-3/readme.md

     ![recipe functions.](static/images/recipepage.PNG)

 - ### Profile
     - on the top of the profile page you can find a messaging system. this gives users the oppertunity to send messages to other users.
-When sending messages  you get a suggestion field for other users in your input field. messages can be deleted with a small delete button here you will be directed to a modal were you can confirm to delete.
+When sending messages  you get a suggestion field for other users in your input field.  this is build with a datalist.
+This will be a good option for when the website grows and there are a lot of users.
+Messages can be deleted with a small delete button here you will be directed to a modal were you can confirm to delete.

     ![profile functions.](static/images/profile1.PNG)